gabygarro/karaokepartybot/README.md

-# karaokepartybot
+# Karaoke Party Bot

-Telegram bot that receives links to karaoke songs and manages a round-robin queue
+Telegram bot that receives links to youtube karaoke songs and orders the songs equitatively between the people in queue.

 ## How to use